htaylor777/terraform_awsec2_jenkins_docker/README.md

 This infrastructure code is orchestrated by terraform.
-PURPOSE: This will installs on AWS
+PURPOSE: This will install the following on AWS:
 - VPC's,
 - All required Subnets
 - Public IPv4 DNS